-Botox beats steroids for painful foot condition, plantar fasciitisJanuary 17th, 2013 in Diseases, Conditions, Syndromes /
+Botox beats steroids for painful foot condition, plantar fasciitisJanuary 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Plantar fasciitis is the most frequent cause of chronic heel pain, leaving many sufferers unable to put their best foot forward for months at a time.
 Now a Mexican study suggests that physicians should turn to Botox rather than steroids to offer patients the fastest road to recovery.
 The research appears in the journal Foot & Ankle International.

 Plantar fasciitis results when connective tissues on the sole of the foot, the plantar fascia, become painfully inflamed.
 Physicians may suggest various therapies for this condition, including applying steroids, regular stretching exercises or injecting botulinum toxin A (BTX-A), also known as Botox.

 Steroid treatment is often used to treat plantar fasciitis, but it can cause complications.
 In an estimated 2-6 percent of patients, steroid treatment leads to the plantar fascia rupturing.
 Researchers from the Autonomous University of Nuevo Leon, Mexico devised a trial to compare steroid treatment with the botulinium toxin alternative, which works by blocking the neurotransmitter acetylcholine, weakening the muscles for several months.

 The researchers set up a prospective, experimental, randomized, double-blinded, and controlled clinical trial, where patients were treated either with steroids or with Botox for their painful feet.
 Both groups were shown the same series of physical exercises to help their recovery.